live-composer/live-composer-page-builder/readme.txt

 = Why is the "activate editor" button missing from the homepage =

-In most of the cases, this is because the homepage is not a real WordPress page, itâ€™s custom content generated by the themeâ€™s index.php.
+In most of the cases, this is because the homepage is not a real WordPress page, it's custom content generated by the theme's index.php.
 Publish a new page and set it as the homepage ( WP Admin > Settings > Reading > Front Page ).
 Now you can use LC on the homepage.

 = Live Composer vs. Other Page Builders =